paulo-herrera/PyTable/README.md

 plt.show()
 ```

-Finally, PyTable provides some convenience methods to work with dates, e.g.
+Finally, *PyTable* provides some convenience methods to work with dates, e.g.
-to convert dates stored in a columns as strings "day/month/year" to a datetime object
+to convert dates stored in a column as strings "day/month/year" to a datetime object

 ```
 c = Column("dates").addData(["01/05/1977 00:00:00", "01/07/1977 00:15:20"])